mintapi/mintapi/README.md

 Then, on subsequent uses of your IMAP account, you will not have to specify your password.

 ### Chrome
-`mintapi` automatically downloads the latest stable chromedriver, unless `--use_chromedriver_on_path` is given.
+`mintapi` automatically downloads the latest stable chromedriver.
-Best practice is to pass dedicated chrome and chromedriver binaries to `mintapi`.
-Having separate versions that you don't update will prevent several classes of problems.
+For long term, automated deployments, verify that the particular chrome and chromedrive binaries you have downloaded work together, and use the `--use_chromedriver_on_path` flag to prevent `mintapi` from auto updating the chromedriver binary Keep these binaries separate from your regular installation to avoid accidental breakage via auto-update.

 Use your distribution's package manager to install chromium and chromedriver:
 ```shell